 What’s the Right Way to Find a Mentor?

-There are some worthy examples of a few great people in history and today’s times, who have been mentored themselves.
+There are some worthy examples of a few great people in history and today who have mentored themselves.
 In businesses, these kinds of connections can become powerful relationships.
-Many business leaders have gone on records, thanking their mentors for the success that they have achieved.
-To assess the impact of a mentor here is citing an example of a very famous and powerful mentee-mentor duo.
+Many business leaders have gone on record, thanking their mentors for the success that they have achieved.
+To assess the impact of a mentor, here is an example of a very famous and powerful mentee-mentor duo.

 Bill Gates dropped out of Harvard as a teenager and always believed in himself.
 Warren Buffett assisted, invested, and acted as a benefactor to ensure that Gates’ and Paul Allen’s partnership had the right infrastructure to succeed.
 Gates once said in his interview with CNBC about how Buffet’s invaluable advice has overcome adversity and long-term thinking.